WizardOfMenlo/wizardofmenlo.github.io/content/lattices/towards-asymptotic-and-concrete-efficiency.md

 ## Introduction
 In this blog-post, I will be taking a look at my recent work with Ngoc Khanh Nguyen, [full version](https://eprint.iacr.org/2023/846).
 We extend the vector commitment scheme of [WW23][^WeeWu] with an evaluation proof, and achieve a lattice-based polynomial commitment scheme with polylogarithmic proof size and verifier complexity.
-We further investigate the applicability of our techniques to the Polynomial IOP of [Marlin][^Marlin], apply batching techniques and .
+We further investigate the applicability of our techniques to the Polynomial IOP of [Marlin][^Marlin], show that our scheme is easily batchable and more!

 ## Polynomial Commitments
 A polynomial commitment scheme is a natural generalization of a vector commitment scheme, in which a party is able to commit to a polynomial $f$, and later engage in a _evaluation protocol_ to show that $f(u) = z$.
 In this work, we consider polynomials of bounded degree $d$ with coefficients over the polynomial ring $\mathcal{R}_q$ (we also show to adapt this construction for polynomials in $\mathbb{F}^{\leq d}[X]$, but details are left for the full version).